ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 - instructs the game to forcibly clear the arena the next time settings are confirmed if this gamemode was the last one played.
 - disables this gamemode.
 - kills this gamemode armor stand.
-- refreshes the gamemode IDs of every other gamemode armor stand so that there is no gap in IDs.
+- refreshes the IDs of every other gamemode armor stand so that there is no gap in IDs.
 - announces successful uninstallation and prompts the player to disable the datapack.
 - forcibly stops the game.
 - refreshes all the signs in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room)** now that the gamemode is no longer installed.